Promoted to District Manager at age 25, I’ve enjoyed a fantastic career and still LOVE doing what I do and LOVE the company I work for.

 So what area did I contribute in?
 PEOPLE.

 I went on a sales losing streak that tested my confidence.
-Meanwhile I built the entire rest of the district with Drew.
+Meanwhile I built the entire rest of the district with my DM.

 Hire People that Are Like You (Different.
 Special)